Board of Trustees

 Repair the World and HIAS have developed special material for Seder night to help us respond to the current refugee crisis in our world through the eyes of our own story of escape from Egypt and wandering to freedom in the Promised Land.

 Religious Action Center contains a huge array of material on social justice issues related to Passover including a series of themed haggadot (such as Invisible: The Story of Modern Slavery, A Social Justice Haggadah; a Hunger Seder Haggadah; an Earth Seder Haggadah).
 This site also shares the stories behind some of the new/modern additions to our seder plate including: potatoes, Miriam’s Cup, an orange, fair trade chocolate or cocoa beans, tomatoes.
+Take special note of their “Modern Day Plagues of Injustice and Inequality” and “There Are No Strangers Seder Supplement” addressing the issue of immigration in America.
+Hazon includes Resources for a Sustainable Pesach, a great resource for ways to protect our environment during Passover.

 Kol Dichfin Yeitei v’yei-chul; Kol Ditzrich Yetei v’yifsach—Let all who are hungry comeand eat.
 Let all who are in need come and celebrate.
 The high cost of Passover supplies makes this a difficult time for many Jewish families.
 Donations to the Rabbi’s Discretionary Fund at this season are used for Ma’ot Chittin to provide matzah and other Passover items for those in need.

-This year, with so many displaced from their homes as a result of the war, many Jewish Israelis will not be able to gather around their seder tables.
 Leket Israel, the leading food rescue organization in Israel, provides hundreds of thousands of hot meals and tons of fresh fruits and vegetables to those deeply impacted by this war.

-The humanitarian situation in Gaza is overwhelming.
+The humanitarian situation in Gaza remains overwhelming.
 It is essential that we feed the hungry and protect the vulnerable, including innocents in Gaza used as human shields by Hamas.
 Consider donating to Rabbis for World Central Kitchen to support efforts to feed the hungry in Gaza.

 Hashata Avdei, L’shanah haba’ah b’nai chorin.
 “This year we are slaves, next year, may we all be free.”
 Learn more about modern-day slavery at Free the Slaves.